 Different factors affect the cost of divorce mediation—most importantly whether you use court-connected mediation, a nonprofit mediation service, or a private mediator or mediation service.

-If the court has referred your case to mediation, you'll usually be eligible for some free or lost-cost mediation services, either through your local Community Dispute Resolution Center (CDRC) or with a mediator from the court's roster.
+If the court has referred your case to mediation, you'll usually be eligible for some free or low-cost mediation services, either through your local Community Dispute Resolution Center (CDRC) or with a mediator from the court's roster.
 Here again, the rules (and prices) vary from county to county.
 Typically, the initial mediation session is free.
 Fees for additional sessions might be as high as $400 per hour (split between the spouses), but there's often a sliding scale based on your income.
 Even without an active divorce case in the courts, any qualifying New Yorker should be able to get mediation through a local CDRC.

 The cost of private divorce mediation—whether with a mediation service or an individual mediator—ranges widely, depending on the mediator's qualifications and hourly rate, the complexity of your case, how long it takes to reach a settlement, and other details.
 Typically, the total bill is between $3,000 and $8,000 (again, usually split between the spouses).